benwinding/react-admin-firebase/README.md

 - [x] All methods implemented; `(GET, POST, GET_LIST ect...)`
 - [x] Filtering, sorting etc...
 - [x] Realtime updates, using ra-realtime
-    - Implicitly watches all GET_LIST routes using observables with the firebase sdk
     - Optional watch collection array or dontwatch collection array
 - [x] Ability to manage sub collections through app configuration
 - [x] Ability to use externally initialized firebaseApp instance
 - [x] Override firestore random id by using "id" as a field in the Create part of the resource
+- [x] Upload to the firebase storage bucket using the standard <FileInput /> field

 ## Get Started
 `yarn add react-admin-firebase`